architsangal/foodfast/README.md

 The structure consists of at least two segments.
 A common pattern is to use a domain name, a company name, and the application name:

-com.example.flutterfirebaseexample
+ <div>com.example.flutterfirebaseexample</div>
-Once you’ve decided on a name, open android/app/build.gradle in your code editor and update the applicationId to match the Android package name:
+Once you’ve decided on a name, open android/app/build.gradle in your code editor and update the applicationId to match the <b>Android package name:</b>